bruce-hill/tomo/docs/lists.md

 ---

 ### `from`
-Returns a slice of the array starting from a specified index.
+Returns a slice of the list starting from a specified index.

 ```tomo
 func from(arr:List(T), first: Int -> List(T))
 ```

-- `arr`: The original array.
+- `arr`: The original list.
 - `first`: The index to start from.

 **Returns:**
-A new array starting from the specified index.
+A new list starting from the specified index.

 **Example:**
 ```tomo